 The Aftermath of World War II

-When the war ended in 1945, military returned to their families causing difficulties for Hawaii’s economy.
+When the war ended in 1945, the military returned to their families causing difficulties for Hawaii’s economy.
 There were fewer houses to build and fewer people shopping or dining out.

 The people of Hawaii took the decision to stand together and rebuild the island of Oahu and launched many campaigns to attract visitors to the island.
 The economy of Hawaii changed profoundly over the course of the war, but because of the unity of the Hawaiian citizens their island recovered beautifully, and it thrives economically.